Go to Homepage

 In-flight announcements are clear and to the point though not quite as chatty as on Cathay.
 And, as anyone who has flown Singapore Airlines Raffles Class will know, service is welcoming with ready smiles.
 The crew is comfortable with English idiom which makes for a welcome change in Asia's garbled skies when you are being asked: "K4cough-ee..?"
 Well, I'm not a coffee drinker anyway.

 THAI Airways International launched its new business class on the A340-500 doing the non-stop Bangkok-New York run in mid-2005.
+That service was suspended July 2008 as fuel price hikes upset the economics of this long-haul route (and indeed of this aircraft type for THAI) but the A340-500 run to Los Angeles continues.
 The angled 170-degree-recline flat seat – as opposed to a fully flat seat – was a market leader when first introduced but has since been overtaken by the flat beds offered by several airlines, including British Airways, Virgin Atlantic, South African Airways, Jet Airways, Air Canada, Air New Zealand and Etihad.
 An oft-heard passenger grouse is that during turbulence you tend to slip down the angled seat like a log sliding off a wheelbarrow.
 Our advice?
 Less grease in the hair and Velcro socks.

 New business class seats, THAI Airways International